wp-plugins/amazon-link/readme.txt

 == Frequently Asked Questions ==

+= I've tried the plugin and it doesn't do what I want, help? =

+If you think the plugin doesn't work, please try contacting me and I will endeavour to help.
+You can either start a forum topic on the [Wordpress site](http://wordpress.org/tags/amazon-link?forum_id=10) or leave a comment on my site on the plugin page [Amazon Link Page](http://www.houseindorset.co.uk/plugins/amazon-link/).

 = Why doesn't the Wishlist function work? =

 For this to work you must have set up a working [Amazon Web Services](http://aws.amazon.com/) account and set the AWS Public and